Dr Turner Answers to your questions about Facelift Surgery

 - The best type of procedure that you could get depends on what your goals are.
 Fillers work by restoring the fullness of your skin while a facelift removes the excess skin tissues on your face.
 In terms of results, facelift gives more realistic and longer-lasting results.

 What is the best alternative to a facelift?

 - There are several alternatives to facelift if you do not want to consider having surgery just yet.
 Here are some examples of these minimally invasive treatments:

 Many patients can delay having a facelift using these treatments but at some point, you need to reduce excess skin & lines and will need a facelift.
 Some patients have a mini facelift as early as 40 or 50.
 Find out What’s the Best Age for a Facelift.

 Suitability for a Facelift FAQs – Am I a good candidate for Face Surgery?

 How do I know if I need a facelift?

 - The common signs that you might need a facelift are excess skin in your lower jawline and the formation of deep lines on your face.
-If these signs of ageing affect your self-esteem, it is most likely that you will benefit from a facelift.

 What age is best for a facelift?